joshf26/JSML/README.md

 For more examples, look in the [examples](examples) folder.

+### Command Line Arguments
+You can optionally add the following command line arguments:
+- `-h` or `--help`: display a help message
+- `-o OUTPUT` or `--output OUTPUT`: specify the output html file name (default is "index.html")
+- `-p`: print to stdout and skip writing to file

 ### Disclaimer
 This project is just a proof of concept.
 I see no actual benefit to making websites this way over HTML.
 Please do not actually use this!